Generative AI for Intent-Driven Network Management in 6G RAN: A Case Study on the Mamba Model: Three-step Methodology for IDN Management and its RAN Integration with GenAI

 Modern hierarchical \gls{RAN} architectures, such as Open \gls{RAN}, use a multi-layered and modular design to support flexibility, scalability, and interoperability in next-generation wireless networks.
 These systems break down the traditional monolithic \gls{RAN} into software-driven components that enable automation and AI-based optimization.
 In this work, we adopt a two-level architecture composed of a strategic controller and a tactical controller.
-The strategic controller manages long-term objectives like service quality, energy efficiency, and traffic patterns, while the tactical controller focuses on real-time operations including handovers, resource allocation, and traffic steering.
-This layered approach helps implement intent processing, validation, and execution by supporting structured decisions across different time scales and abstraction levels, ensuring accurate interpretation and efficient execution of network intents.
+The strategic controller manages long-term objectives like service quality, energy efficiency, and traffic patterns, while the tactical controller focuses on real-time operations, including handovers, resource allocation, and traffic steering.
+This layered approach helps implement intent processing, validation, and execution by supporting structured decisions across different time scales and abstraction levels.

 We provide an example of implementing the three-step \gls{IDN} management workflow using a custom hierarchical \gls{RAN} architecture in Fig. \ref{fig2}.
 A human operator can observe the current network status or query for any relevant network information before providing an intent.
 The \gls{LLM} module in the picture is given as an example.
-The operator may use logs, or another query-based database to gather information instead of using an \gls{LLM}.
+The operator may use logs or another query-based database to gather information instead of using an \gls{LLM}.
 After that, the operator can provide an intent that is received by the user interface application in the top-level \gls{IRC} named strategic controller.
 It then passes through the intent validation application.
 This application can be designed to perform intent validation via rule-based static methodologies or \gls{GenAI}-based predictive analysis.
 Lastly, at the bottom, there is a tactical controller responsible for intent execution.
 In Fig. \ref{fig2}, we provide an example of intent execution via network applications in the tactical controller.
 Based on the intent, multiple network applications such as traffic steering, power allocation, and cell sleeping can be initiated and orchestrated to fulfill an intent.